Terxzy/Multi-Tool/README.md

-## 📦 Terxzy Windows Multitool
+# 📦 Terxzy Windows Multitool

 A powerful and user-friendly Windows command-line multitool built entirely in a .bat script.
 This tool provides a wide range of system utilities — from network diagnostics and system info to app launching and basic network scanning.

     ✅ No installation required.
-    💻 Just run the .bat file and get instant access to dozens of functions.
+    💻 Just run the .exe file and get instant access to dozens of functions.

-# **✨ Features**
+## **✨ Features**

     ✅ Show your IP address